Moog Inc.: Notable projects

 Moog provided products and technologies that were used on the B-2 Bomber and were also responsible for the flight control actuation system.
 Moog also contributed to the manufacture and development of both hydraulic and electric flight simulators, being the industry leader in Level D simulators.
 Moog's design was adapted to form the Spider-Man ride at Universal Studios adventure theme park.
 Moog also worked on several space contracts and designed part of the liquid rocket engine propulsion systems on the Voyager space probes and provided thruster valves that steered the spacecraft.
 Moog also made servo-actuators for four Space Shuttles.

 Moog provided a control and motion system for the Wimbledon Centre Court retracting roof.
 This consisted of about 150 axes of AC servo-controlled electric actuators, AC servomotors, AC servodrives and the complete motion control system, including software.
-It was engineered by Moog's UK facility and enabled the Centre Court's only night-time tennis performance.
+It was engineered by Moog's UK facility and enabled the Centre Court's first night-time tennis performance.
 Moog also provided a similar system for the No1 Court at Wimbledon.

 Moog initiated an effort along with other aerospace suppliers to explore the application of blockchain technology in their supply chain.
 They developed the Moog VeriPart blockchain to track parts through the design, manufacturing, and service process.
 They have partnered with Aion Network in developing their blockchain.

 In 2018, Moog and the University at Buffalo announced a project to use machine learning algorithms to differentiate acceptable from non-conforming areas of metal parts produced using additive manufacturing techniques.
 Areas considered improperly welded are identified from images evaluated by a convolutional neural network.

 Moog also has notable track record of providing a range of control axes on Formula 1 racing cars and has been involved in this business for over 30 years.
 The technologies provide extremely high power:weight ratio and provide actuation for up to 10 axes on each car.

 In 2019, Moog acquired the SureFly electric vertical takeoff and landing aircraft along with its related hybrid electric power system technology from Workhorse Group Inc. The acquisition was driven by an interest in electric power systems and was a step towards developing electric aircraft technology.

-Aircraft controls

-The company's largest segment is aircraft controls which generates revenues from military and commercial aircraft in addition to aftermarket support.